Assessment of the Core Curriculum

 • 2024-25 Core Objectives 8, 10 and 11

-Each Fall, the Core Curriculum Office will contact departments about the courses that need to be assessed.
-If the courses are scheduled to be taught during the year, the Core Curriculum Office will initiate a Reverification Proposal in Curriculog.
-The Reverification Proposal will be sent to the department chair, who will upload the results and the course syllabus once the course has been taught and assessed.
-The completed Curriculog Reverification Proposal form will be returned to the Core Board for reverification review.
+Each Fall, the Curriculum & Assessment Office will contact departments about the courses that need to be assessed.
+If the courses are scheduled to be taught during the year, the Curriculum & Assessment Office will initiate an Assessment Plan in Watermark.
+The Assessment Plan will be assigned to the Department Chair and/or Department Assessment Coordinator, who will upload the results and the course syllabus once the course has been taught and assessed.
+The completed Assessment Plan will be shared to the Core Curriculum Board for reverification review.

 Procedures for Core Assessment